fmxsh/fmxsh/README.md

 I do not know GitHub very well.

+Mail me at "fred" at the domain fmx.sh.

 > [!NOTE]
 > My profile image is a play on the hacker stereotype, but actually, all of my computer interaction has been for recreational ends and intellectual stimulation.